liyizhou/charter/README.md

 recent developments on mechanisms used in LOOPS itself, such as ECN, time-based recovery, as well as, with QUIC and AVTcore, on the characteristics of end-to-end transport flows.)
-LOOPS will interact (in a user role) with NVO3 (Geneve) as the home of the Geneve tunneling protocol.
+LOOPS will interact (in a user role) with NVO3 as the home of the Geneve tunneling protocol.

 ## Milestones